deskovery/deskoveryGraphql/README.md

 options, starting with Sea or Land.
 Depending on your choices, we will either route you to the ocean and seashore or the forest and mountain.

+Site deployed on heroku at : https://desk0very.herokuapp.com/

-Visit the deployed site at: http://deskovery.live
+Also visit the site at: http://deskovery.live